 Introduction (1000 words)

-The predominant focus of HIV funding over the last decade has been on improving access to antiretroviral therapy (ART); latest reports over 9 million people are receiving ART in sub-Saharan Africa{UNAIDS:2014ta}.
+The predominant focus of HIV funding over the last decade has been on improving access to antiretroviral therapy (ART); latest reports indicate over 9 million people are receiving ART in sub-Saharan Africa{UNAIDS:2014ta}.
 With proper adherence, treatment can increase life-expectancy such that it approaches that of an HIV-negative individual{Nakagawa:2013cv}.
 Therefore, we might expect that with access to ART, the life-expectancy of HIV-positive individuals would increase dramatically; yet this does not appear to be the case, with life-years still being lost to HIV{Collaboration:2008ed}.
 Additionally, patients are initiating ART with CD4 counts far lower than current treatment guidelines recommend, highlighting the potential failures of pre-ART care{Boulle:2014uj}.
 The consequences of late treatment initiation are grave for both the infected individual and others that they may have transmitted the virus to, resulting in suboptimal treatment outcomes.
-Evidence indicating the meagre performance of these HIV care systems has caught the attention of donors organisations, where budget constraints are forcing a shift in focus towards maximising the effectiveness of current programmes.
+Evidence indicating the meagre performance of these HIV care systems has caught the attention of donors organisations, where budget constraints are forcing a shift in focus towards maximising the effectiveness of current programmes{UNAIDS:2014ta}.

 Accumulating evidence suggests that HIV care is suboptimal not at one particular point, but across all stages of ART-programmes, as “cascading losses” have been reported throughout care{Rosen:2011ii}.
 Yet, this issue is not confined to sub-Saharan Africa; substantial losses in care have also been reported in highly developed countries {Nachega:2014ks}.
 In 2011, a systematic review by Rosen and Fox illustrated that, in sub-Saharan Africa, the median proportion of patients retained from HIV testing to receipt of CD4 test results was just 59%.
 Of the individuals that received CD4 test results, 46% were retained until they were eligible for ART, and finally of those retained until they were eligible for ART, 68% were retained until they initiated ART.
 This review marked the first time that losses across the whole of pre-ART care had been quantified on a large scale.
 Previous studies assessing ART care in Mozambique illustrated that, 44% of patients were lost between HIV-testing and enrolling in pre-ART care.
 Of those that did enrol in pre-ART care, 23% were lost before receiving CD4 testing and of those who were found to be eligible for ART, 69% failed to initiate ART{Micek:2009hs}.
 Addressing why patients disengage from care, together with identifying means of returning them will improve patient outcomes by allowing for the on-time initiation of ART and retention in ART care.